The Rest of the Story

 - Planning pays off — particularly when unexpected disasters occur!

-Since that fateful day in 1987, this business has proved interesting and much fun.
-In addition to consulting in almost every state in the US, I’ve done projects around the world.
+Since that fateful day in 1987, this business has proved interesting and fun.
+Along with consulting in almost every state in the US, I’ve done projects around the world.

 One of the most interesting was a training project in Kuwait, right after the Iran-Iraq war and about six months before Kuwait was invaded.
 I met some fine young engineers there, and I hope they all survived.

 The consulting business has treated me well, and I’ve even been able to set aside enough to feel financially secure as I approach my “golden” years.
 Mary, my phenomenal wife (she put up with me for over 40 years) and I have two grown sons with wonderful wives, and six extraordinary grandchildren

 - Life is good!